Sarah Biren

 9. Let Others Limit Their Potential

 People might have said you will never achieve your dream, you won’t amount to anything, you don’t deserve a promotion, or you are too (fill in negative trait here) to succeed.
 These words could be soul-crushing to hear, but don’t let them cage you.
 Believe in yourself and your skills.
-Take whatever lesson you could from the criticism and rejection, and don’t let them stop you.
+Take whatever lesson you can from the criticism and rejection, and don’t let them stop you.

 10. Blame Themselves When Bad Things Happen